Latelaukki/Sudoku-solver/Documentation/work_hour_tracking.md

 17.4. | 3 | gathering information how to implement GUI
-18.4. | 6 | trying to implement some kind of grid for ui but quite unclear how to use listeners to filter input 19.4. | 6 | still googling, can't find easy way to present 3x3 subgrids, trying css which is not working 21.4. | 8 | can't make GUI in time so I had to make a text UI which took way longer total | 96|
+18.4. | 6 | trying to implement some kind of grid for ui but quite unclear how to use listeners to filter input 19.4. | 6 | still googling, can't find easy way to present 3x3 subgrids, trying css which is not working 21.4. | 8 | can't make GUI in time so I had to make a text UI which took way longer than I thought total | 96|